lt-asset/cedar/instruction.md

 ```
 where `<library>` is either `pytorch` or `tensorflow`, or run `bash run_DocTer.sh ....` and `bash run_EAGLE.sh ...` separately.
 The usage of these scripts can be found in `run.sh`.

+#### Configs:

+The configs for C-DocTer can be found in `configs`, where the users can change the number of iterations and other hyper-parameters.

+The configs for C-EAGLE can be found in `EAGLE/config.py`.

 #### Troubleshoot (Last update on March 1st, 2024)
 Due to the rapid changes of pytorch/tensorflow codebase, the nightly version may have compatible issues with other packages.